vgkortsas/NLP_projects/Image_Captioning/README.md

 # Image Captioning

 ## Project description
-Automatically generate captions from images.
+Use a CNN Encoder and a RNN Decoder to qutomatically generate captions from images.

 This project is based on the programming assignment "CVND Image-Captioning-Project" of the Udacity Computer Vision Nanodegree.
 It was implemented in PyTorch and I reimplemented it using TensorFlow 2.2.